pzi/middleman-basis/README.md

 ### Make it your own!

-After you have successfully installed Middleman Basis for your new project, it's time to make it your own.
-You have the entire Middleman-Basis repository as part of your new project, which includes a lot of files you won't need (e.g. `.travis.yml`, this version of the README etc.).
+After you have successfully setup the template for your new project, it's time to make it your own.
+You have the entire Middleman Basis repository as part of your new project, which includes a lot of files you won't need (e.g. `.travis.yml`, this version of the README etc.).
 So please, go ahead and remove files and/or change the content of them, according to your project's needs.

 #### Customizing defaults

-Middleman Basis makes use [Data Files][middleman-data-files].
+Middleman Basis makes use of [Data Files][middleman-data-files].
 By default, the template comes with 2 data files:

 1. [config.yml](data/config.yml) – a place for sitewide content
 2. [humans.yml](data/humans.yml) – a *simpler* way to add content to [humans.txt][humanstxt-url]